Shaw Cemetery

 Games

-The playing of ball, or any other games or sport within the cemetery is strictly prohibited, in accordance with Article 18 (1) (e) of The Local Authorities' Cemeteries Order 1977.
+The playing of ball, or any other games or sport within the cemetery is strictly prohibited, in accordance with Article 18 (1) (e) of The Local Authorities Cemeteries Order 1977.

 Newbury Town Council by virtue of its powers under the Local Authorities Cemeteries Order 1977 adopted the foregoing Rules and Regulations.

-These Rules and regulations will be applied and enforced by the cemetery staff under the guidance of the cemeteries officer based at the Town Hall, with the support of Management and Members of Newbury Town Council.
+These rules and regulations will be applied and enforced by the cemetery staff under the guidance of the cemeteries officer based at the Town Hall, with the support of management and Members of Newbury Town Council.